solana-foundation/developer-content/docs/core/programs.md

 ## Updating Solana Programs

-On-chain programs can be modified by an account designated as the "upgrade authority," typically the account that originally deployed the program.
+On-chain programs can be directly modified by an account designated as the "upgrade authority", which is typically the account that originally deployed the program.

-If the upgrade authority is set to null, the program becomes immutable and can no longer be updated.
+If the upgrade authority is revoked and set to null, the program becomes immutable and can no longer be updated.

 ## Verifiable Programs